FresYes festival postponed due to coronavirus concerns

 FRESNO, Calif.
-(KSEE) — About 20,000 people were expected the attend the FresYes festivities in downtown Fresno next Saturday.
+(KGPE) — About 20,000 people were expected the attend the FresYes festivities in downtown Fresno next Saturday.

 “It’s a big event.
 It really promotes downtown in a big way.
 It brings a lot of people down here that normally don’t come to downtown,” said President and CEO of the Downtown Fresno Partnership Jimmy Cerracchio.